fablabmade/madeinafablab-workshop-manual/05_workgroups.md

 - CFO: Responsible for the business planning and funding plan.
 Responsible to create the product pitch presentation and to work on the Business canvas.

 - Product Manager: the advocate of the product, coordinates the product development and plays the role of the customer during all activities.
 Defines the production plan.

+## Group collaboration

+A number of tools exist for collaborating in group.

+- Kan Ban Boards - Trello, Github - provide a way of quickly representing the status of the group work effort and pick up tasks to complete

+- Slack - Realtime archived chat - used to sync up all members of the team on company wide and group discussions

+- Drive sharing - Google Drive, Dropbox - offer a shared folder system and online tools for creating content

+- Version control - Github, Gitlab - provide shared workspaces with versioning for each file.
+Powerful integration to do other stuff.

+- Wiki - Github Wiki, Dokuwiki, Mediawiki - provide basic shared hyper-text documents which can be edited collaboratively.